ar-to/cli-less-compiler/README.md

 * This tool does not create a css copy inside each of the subdirectory folders where the less file is held, so a feature could be added for this.

 * Adding integrated terminal support for other editors (Atom, Sublime, etc)

+* Add config file for variables that can changed

+* Add gulp task to support sass